TueHellsternKea/study/4sem/01-Python-brushup_and_Docker_1/Slide.md

 You can **pass parameters** to a stored procedure, so that the stored procedure can act based on the parameter value(s) that is passed.

-A stored procedure is createde with the **CREATE PROCEDURE** statement.
+A stored procedure is created with the **CREATE PROCEDURE** statement.